Common questions about the International Sovereignty Index.

 Each axis uses one or more data channels (e.g., Eurostat trade data, IEA energy data).
 The specific sources are documented on each axis detail page under 'Data Sources & Channels'.

 If you believe a score is incorrect, the issue is in the backend data pipeline, not in the frontend.
-Please report it via the project's GitHub repository.
+Please report it via email at contact@internationalsovereignty.org.